yiyualt/acwriting/README.md

 So, let's get started!

 ## TODO
-* How to realize autocorrelation
+* How to realize autocorrect
 * Autocomplete funciton
 * Embed Autocomplete function into the system